wp-plugins/paywhirl-recurring-payments/readme.txt

 Paywhirl is setup to be constantly in sync with Stripe.
 If you change something on Stripe, it will reflect in Paywhirl.
 Same goes for changing something on Paywhirl - it will be reflected in Stripe.
 Sometimes this process takes a few seconds.

+== Screenshots ==

+1. Paywhirl official website
+2. Paywhirl widget preview
+3. Ask your users questions when they create an account
+4. Collect shipping information and email address
+5. Securely accept recurring payments from credit or debit cards with Stripe